Idan-Levin/slack-shopping-agent/README.md

     ```bash
     uvicorn main:api --host 0.0.0.0 --port 8000 --reload
     ```
-5. Test interactions by mentioning the bot in your test Slack channel.
+5. Test interactions by mentioning the agent in your test Slack channel.
 Remember to revert Slack URLs when deploying.

 ## Deployment (Render)